-6. Remuneration Committee
+6. Nomination & Remuneration Committee

-The purpose of the Remuneration Committee is to provide the Board of Directors with the best possible basis for making decisions on the remuneration provided to the members of the Executive Management and on the company's overall remuneration policy.
+The purpose of the Nomination & Remuneration Committee is to provide the Board of Directors with the best possible basis for making decisions on the nomination of Executive Management members and members of the Board and remuneration provided to the members of the Executive Management and on the company's overall remuneration policy.
 The Committee also handles assignments related to recruitment and appointments to Lundbeck's Executive management.

-In March 2018, the Board of Directors elected Lars Søren Rasmussen as Chairman of the Remuneration Committee and Lene Skole-Sørensen as member of the Remuneration Committee.
+In March 2019, the Board of Directors elected Lars Søren Rasmussen as Chairman of the Nomination & Remuneration Committee and Lene Skole-Sørensen and Jeffrey Berkowitz as members of the Committee.
+More than half of the members are independent.